-The American Society of Heating, Refrigerating and Air-Conditioning Engineers’ event featured two full-day professional development seminars, eight half-day courses from the society’s learning institute and a keynote address from 2016-2017 ASHRAE President Timothy Wentz, who also heads the society’s board of directors and executive committee.
+The American Society of Heating, Refrigerating and Air-Conditioning Engineers’ HVAC market conference featured two full-day professional development seminars, eight half-day courses from the society’s learning institute and a keynote address from 2016-2017 ASHRAE President Timothy Wentz, who also heads the society’s board of directors and executive committee.

 The theme of his speech, “Adapt today to shape tomorrow,” is based on the goal laid out in ASHRAE’s strategic plan and his personal experience of the challenges and opportunities inherent in adapting to new technology, such as moving from using a slide rule to a hand calculator and now a computer or smartphone.